ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Connect with the employee; ask questions and get curious.

 * There are many good actual templates/agendas for skip-levels on the internet.
-Here s one from managementcenter.org that I recommend: ctohb. com/skip.
+Here's one from managementcenter.org that I recommend: ctohb. com/skip.

 ### COACHING MANAGERS